SpyroT85/Atrani-Store-Fullstack/README.md

 # Atrani Watches - Full Stack E-Commerce Platform

 A production-ready full-stack e-commerce platform for a luxury watches and fine writing instruments brand.
-Built with a React storefront, a Node.js/Express REST API, and a custom admin panel - all connected to a PostgreSQL database hosted on Neon.
+Built with a React storefront, a Node.js/Express REST API, and a custom admin panel - all connected to a PostgreSQL database hosted on Supabase.

 ---